 Nita also speaks of how we must all stand up against the status quo and speak the truth.
 We can be part of a courageous ripple that brings good and necessary change to our world.

-One thing Nita offers is how she first came to the Process, “kicking and screaming,” so to speak.
-She laughs as she shares that she totally gets how it feels to be a student on the first day of the Process and have great resistance.
+One thing Nita shares is how she first came to the Hoffman Process, “kicking and screaming,” so to speak.
+She laughs as she shares that she understands how it feels to be a student on the first day of the Process and experience great resistance.

 Nita trained in psychoanalysis with R.D.
 Laing in London from 1970 to 1980.
 Upon returning to the United States, she pursued graduate degrees in clinical psychology and a doctorate in shamanic psychology.